crazybob1215/PackageMate/README.md

 ```

 The first time this is run, it will take quite some time, since it will go through
-and build the three docker images (and the server requires a number of dependencies
+and build the two docker images (and the server requires a number of dependencies
 since `playwright` uses a headless version of Chromium for scraping).
 The `-d` flag
 tells Docker to detach after bringing up all the containers. `--build` tells it
 to build (or rebuild) the containers.
 Assuming all went well,